silvanazdravevska/Project2-Microsoft-Azure-Nanodegree/starter_files/README.md

 # Project Operationalizing Machine Learning

 In this project a cloud-based machine learning production model is configured, deployed and consumed in Azure.
 Also a pipeline will is created, published and consumed.
 The dataset being used is a Marketind data from a Bank and its users.

+## Architectural Diagram

 The steps followed for this project:
 1. Authentication
 2. Automated ML Experiment
 3. Deploy the best model